-During the term of the CEFF, without the written consent of Kingsbridge, we may not enter into any equity line or other financing that is substantially similar to the CEFF or agree to issue any shares of common stock or securities of any type that are, or may become, convertible or exchangeable into shares of common stock where the purchase, conversion or exchange price for such common stock is determined using any floating discount or other post-issuance adjustable discount to the market price of common stock.
-Any future issuance by us of a convertible security that contains provisions that adjust the conversion price of such convertible security solely for stock splits, dividends, distributions or similar events is permitted so long as such convertible security does not contain a provision that adjusts the conversion price as a result of any decline in the market price of the common stock after the issue date of the convertible security, other than a decline resulting directly from stock splits, dividends, distributions or similar events.
+During the term of the New CEFF, without the written consent of Kingsbridge, we may not enter into any equity line or other financing that is substantially similar to the New CEFF or agree to issue any shares of common stock or securities of any type that are, or may become, convertible or exchangeable into shares of common stock where the purchase, conversion or exchange price for such common stock is determined using any floating discount or other post-issuance adjustable discount to the market price of common stock.
+Any future issuance by us of a convertible security that contains provisions that adjust the conversion price of such convertible security solely for stock splits, dividends, distributions or similar events or pursuant to anti-dilution provisions is permitted.